 Organic search is responsible for about 64% of all site traffic, while paid search generates only 6%.”

 – Search Engine Journal, 2018

-What is SEO?
+What is SEO, anyway?

 SEO is the practice of optimising a website so it performs well on organic search.
-Ranking highly in search results for a keyword or query increases the visibility of the web page optimised for that enquiry, and leads to more traffic to the website.
+Ranking highly in search results for a keyphrase or query increases the visibility of the web page optimised for that enquiry, and leads to more traffic to the website.

 What is best for the user is best for SEO.”